kubedb/docs/docs/guides/mongodb/dr/overview/index.md

 > **New to KubeDB?** Please start [here](/docs/README.md).

+> **Availability:** the distributed MongoDB substrate (`spec.distributed`, the
+> `PlacementPolicy`, cross-cluster networking) and the DC-DR layer are net-new for
+> MongoDB.
+Treat the field names and flows here as the intended user experience and
+> confirm availability in your release before relying on them in production.

 ## Why MongoDB DC-DR is different

 Most KubeDB engines (Postgres, MariaDB, MSSQL) keep their consensus quorum **inside**